Top 7 Treks You Can Enjoy Winter in Nepal

 Terai and the hilly region are warmer than the Himalayan region.
 In the Himalayan region, you need special clothing to survive or must have Himalayan blood running through your veins.

-Best time to visit Nepal:
+What is the Best time to visit Nepal?

 The best time to visit Nepal is the spring and autumn seasons.
 That is what people believe.
 However, the winter season should be mentioned on the list.